lauracaires28/lauracaires28/README.md

 |**PIM / PEM**     |Avalia a força dos músculos respiratórios.
 A **PIM** (Pressão Inspiratória Máxima) mede a força ao inspirar; a **PEM** (Pressão Expiratória Máxima) mede a força ao expirar.
 Essencial para detetar fraqueza muscular respiratória.|

-> 🧪 *Aplicação prática: exames realizados em colegas da turma como voluntários.*
+> 🧪 *Aplicação prática: exames realizados no pai e no primo da Laura como voluntários.*

 -----